highmobility/auto-api/changelogs/L11_to_L12_changes.md

 Level 12 contains a number of updates to the protocol.

 **These include**:
-new capability for static vehicle information (properties split from `vehicle_status`)
+- new capability for static vehicle information (properties split from `vehicle_status`)
-new property component to dynamically transfer values in different units
+- new property component to dynamically transfer values in different units
-new property component to output availability information for a given datapoint
+- new property component to output availability information for a given datapoint
-new properties to go along with the _unit component_
+- new properties to go along with the _unit component_
-new deprecation structure to ease the pain of future API changes
+- new deprecation structure to ease the pain of future API changes
-changes to fields in spec to foster consitency
+- changes to fields in spec to foster consitency
-other minor changes
+- other minor changes

+TOC:
 * [Spec Changes](#spec-changes)
   * [Renamed Fields](#renamed-fields)
   * [Misc Changes](#misc-changes)